paepcke/ml_experiment_manager/README.md

 - Creates human-readable files under a single directory root
 - Entire experiment archives are movable/copyable with standard OS tools.
-- Files on disk are .csv, for tables, Pandas Series and DataFrame instances, pdf, png, etc. for pyplot figures, and state_dict .pth files for pytorch models.
+- Files on disk are .csv, for tables, Pandas Series and DataFrame instances, pdf, png, etc. for pyplot figures, state_dict .pth files for pytorch models, and .pkl save_params exports of skorch models.

 # Starting an Experiment and Saving Data